PhD student in Astrophysics

 I am a PhD student at Leiden Observatory, working on characterisations of exoplanet atmospheres under the supervision of Prof. Ignas Snellen.
 I obtained my Master's degree in Astronomy and Data Science at Leiden University.
 Prior to that, I studied astronomy at Nanjing University in China.
-My research interests include various aspects of extra-solar planets and formation of planetary systems, with a particular focus on exoplanet atmospheres.
-Here is my Curriculum Vitae.
+My research interests include various aspects of extra-solar planets and formation of planetary systems, with a particular focus on high-resolution spectroscopy of exoplanet atmospheres.

 Sep 2019 - Present